 Tolerance of Vicodin

-When a person continues to use Vicodin over a long period of time, tolerance can develop.
+When a person continues Vicodin use over a long period of time, tolerance can develop.
 Tolerance is when a person needs to take more of a drug or substance in order to achieve the same high or effect.
 In this case, those who have a high tolerance of Vicodin will feel the need to increase the amount of Vicodin taken in order to feel the same effects.

 When a person becomes tolerant of Vicodin, addiction can develop.
 Those who are addicted to Vicodin may do the following: